ibrahimelbehery/univad-task/README.md

  - I created Local Virtal machine ( Redhat 7) to install and configure terraform and ansible on it.
 ## Second Step
  - I used the most famous open-source infrastructure-as-code tool (Terrafrom) to Provision AWS (VPC, Network Subnet, Security group, EC2) on the free tier account.
- - the used the maifest file that exists in etrrafrom directory (main.tf)
+ - the used the maifest file that exists in terraform directory (main.tf)
    ### command
      ```
      $ terraform init